How to Install SQLite 3 on Fedora 40 or 39

 CREATE TABLE employees (id INTEGER PRIMARY KEY, name TEXT, position TEXT);

-Press Enter to execute the command, you should see no output if the table is created successfully.
+Press Enter to execute the command; you should see no output if the table is created successfully.

-Step 3: Insert Sample Data with SQLite 3 on Fedora
+Insert Sample Data with SQLite 3

 Next, insert sample data into the employees table using the following SQL commands: